 How to Pick the Right Grapefruit?

 Picking the right grapefruit is easy, as you have to focus only on the texture of the skin- the colour does not matter at all.
 There should be no soft spots on the skin of the fruit.
 Also, pick a heavier grapefruit- since it has thick skin, the actual amount of flesh inside may be lesser than you think.
-Grapefruits do not have to refrigerated right away, as they ripen slower than conventional fruits.
-Only when they start to go bad, refrigeration is needed.
+Grapefruits do not have to be refrigerated right away, as they ripen slower than conventional fruits.
+Only when they start to go bad refrigeration is needed.
 It has been found that the membrane that separates the segments of the fruit contains large amounts of beneficial nutrients, but it can be hard to consume owing to a bitter taste.
 However, the taste is hardly felt if you choose to drink its juice.

 Is Grapefruit Seed Extract Safe for Women?

-Grapefruits may be safe to consume for pregnant women, but this does not mean that its fruit extract or seeds are safe for consumption.
+Grapefruits may be safe to consume for pregnant women, but this does not mean that their fruit extract or seeds are safe for consumption.
 The seed extract has been found to be poisonous to the skin fibroblasts, so they are not recommended for consumption.

 Best Ways to Add Grapefruit in Pregnancy Diet

 There are a few ways in which grapefruit can be consumed safely by a pregnant woman.

 - Fresh juices, smoothies or as a part of a salad.

 - Grapefruits and other fruits can be combined to make a healthy cocktail.